-The paid plans differ in one significant way: For the Essentials plan there’s only $50,000 in stolen funds reimbursement and $50,000 for expenses related to fraud.
+Allstate Identity Protection offers the Essentials plan for $9.99 per month and the Premier plan at $17.99 per month.
+The two plans differ in one significant way: For the Essentials plan there’s only $50,000 in stolen funds reimbursement and $50,000 for expenses related to fraud.
 (Allstate Identity Protection distinguishes between the two - so it’s $100,000 total.)
 With the Premier plan, those amounts go up to $500,000 in stolen funds reimbursement and $500,000 for fraud-related expenses (for $1 million total - matching the amount we’ve seen with other identity theft apps).

 Let’s just hope you like the color blue.
 Allstate relies heavily on a deep shade of blue that’s on their website and in the Allstate Identity Protection app.
 Once again, we’re talking about a no frills approach with an interface that looks like TurboTax.
 You’ll see categories like credit monitoring, Dark Web monitoring, and alerts regarding your finances.